Minister Miri Regev.

-Actor Roy Assaf, known for his left-wing views, tried to jump on stage to express his disagreement and was hustled off, while Mosh Danon, chairman of the Israel Academy for Film, went onstage to plead with the audience to quiet down.
-Moshe Edery, who, along with his brother Leon Edery, is one of the most prolific producers in the Israeli film industry (and also owns the Cinema City chain), looked agitated while Regev spoke.
+Actor Roy Assaf, known for his left-wing views, tried to jump on stage during Regev’s speech to express his disagreement and was hustled off, while Moshe Danon, chairman of the Israel Academy for Film, went onstage to plead with the audience to quiet down.
+Moshe Edery – who along with his brother, Leon, is one of the most prolific producers in the Israeli film industry (and also owns the Cinema City chain) – looked agitated while Regev spoke.

-He did not leave, though, since he was one of the producers of Sand Storm, which everyone knew at that point was likely to win the top award.
-The Ederys also produced Junction 48.
-Regev went on, speaking for nearly 20 minutes, saying that the Israeli film industry shouldn’t be “a closed club,” and complaining about the industry’s lack of “equal opportunity for everyone,” a particularly odd complaint during a year when the most ethnically and religiously diverse group of nominees and winners ever was recognized by the Israel Academy for Film.
+Regev said that the Israeli film industry shouldn’t be “a closed club,” and complained about the industry’s lack of “equal opportunity for everyone,” a particularly odd complaint during a year when the most ethnically and religiously diverse group of nominees and winners ever was recognized by the Israel Academy for Film.

-She ended with a veiled threat to the film making community, saying that she was making up her mind about what cultural institutions to support.
+She ended with what could be perceived as a veiled threat to the film-making community, saying that she was making up her mind about what cultural institutions to support.

-The final presenter of the evening, Palestinian director Ibtisam Mara’ana , railed against Regev for several minutes before presenting the Best Picture Award to the producers and director of Sand Storm.
-Elite Zexer won the Best Director Award for Sand Storm, her debut film.
-As she accepted the award for Best Picture, she spoke about how her cast and crew had included Jews, Muslims and Christians and how they had worked together to make the best film possible.
+The final presenter of the evening, Palestinian director Ibtisam Mara’ana, railed against Regev for several minutes before presenting the Best Picture Award to the producers and director of Sand Storm.